hq0709/hq0709.github.io/operating-system-review/index.md

 - Threads access a shared resource without synchronization
 - One or more threads modify the shared resource

+7. why do we use concurrent programming?
+   - multiprocessor machines to make algorithms run faster implement OS and  networking internals
+   - structuring inherently concurrent applications.

 ---

 ## Chapter 3